PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

 - Hollistic model implementation for training our model: Almost done

 ### What did you struggle with?
+- just about everything

 ### What would you like to work on next week?
+- Testing/Fixing left and right hands for static images
+- Evaluate dynamic data using home-made dynamic data
+- Compare Kaggle and YT dataset.

 ### Where do you need help from Amelia?